RWS/studio-api-docs/apiconcepts/filetypesupport/the_main_parser.md

-The Main Parser
+# The Main Parser

-==
-An example of a simplified Main Parser which publishes sub-content.
+This example demonstrates a simplified Main Parser that publishes sub-content.

 >[!NOTE]
 >
->Usually, you should not add dependency files to the FileProperties unless they are actually used by the sub-content writer - note the implementation of [ISubContentPublisher](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ISubContentPublisher.yml)
+>Add dependency files to the FileProperties only if the sub-content writer actually uses them.
+Review the [ISubContentPublisher](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ISubContentPublisher.yml) implementation for details.

 # [C#](#tab/tabid-1)
 ```cs